 Fortunately, he turned to us for help with his commercial truck accident.

-Once hired, we immediately put our client in touch with top doctors who specialized in treating accident injuries.
+Once hired, our New Jersey truck accident attorneys immediately put our client in touch with top doctors who specialized in treating accident injuries.
 In many cases, your family doctor can’t treat your accident claim.
 The paperwork for insurance billing is more complex than most offices can handle.
 When this happens, as it did here, we recommend local doctors who can help you.
 We knew he needed the best care to help alleviate his growing list of symptoms – which by that point included numbness in his extremities and constant headaches.

-On another front, our truck accident attorneys took over the dealings with the insurance companies.
+On another front, we took over the dealings with the insurance companies.
 We had to hold the other driver accountable for the injuries our client suffered.
 Perhaps more importantly, we had to get him every dollar of compensation he deserved.